Learn step-by-step how to set up a basic blockchain network

 The IBM Blockchain Platform is a blockchain-as-a-service offering that provides users with deployment flexibility, scalability, and control over network components.
 The platform uses the Hyperledger Fabric 1.4.x code base and deploys components into a IBM Cloud Kubernetes Service that’s managed and controlled by the user.
 The user interface simplifies and accelerates the process of deploying components of the blockchain network.
 This tutorial takes you through the steps for setting up a basic blockchain network with IBM Blockchain Platform.

 To complete this tutorial, you will need:

-- Blockchain Basics: Hyperledger Fabric — You should have knowledge of blockchain networks and their components.
-This article can help you understand the basics of Hyperledger Fabric Network.
+- Blockchain Basics: Hyperledger Fabric: You should have knowledge of blockchain networks and their components.
+This article can help you understand the basics of the Hyperledger Fabric Network.

-- An IBM Cloud account — Users with a “Lite” account will not be able to create this service.
+- An IBM Cloud account: Users with an IBM Cloud Lite account cannot create this service.

 - IBM Blockchain Platform extension for VS Code.